A nightmare of drowning in tears--and what lies beyond

 I look again.
 The backing behind the banner isn't a piece of quilt or comforter as I thought.
 It really is her old sleeping bag!
 I need to separate them; the banner alone will fold into my pocket.
 Stole her bag!
 No wonder she's been interfering.
 Got to separate her stuff from mine.
 I thought we'd talked things out, all the old scars, but...
 Wrong.

 My family's going through all their slides, keeping only the best memories.
 The rest, thousands of slides, get heaped on a table.
 Idly I hold up a handful.
-Beach scenes with bright swimsuits.
+Beach scenes.
+Blue water, bright swimsuits.
 Camping some summer with my cousins, maybe?
 Too small to tell, without a lens.
 Oh, here's one.
 Hm... not my cousins.
 Two figures dominate: a girl in a magenta swimsuit with a reserved, shy, worry-lined face, the face of a woman decades older than her lithe young body.
 And a carefree younger guy, a surfer, dressed in black and white rags, the cut-off ruins of a business suit?
 Many of the other women are very sexy, flirting with the camera; I like those shots, and stack them to the side to keep.
 My aunt Mary comes by and says "Oh, you want those?"

 I ask "Who are they?
 Friends of David's?
 It's one of our summer trips, but I don't recognize anyone."